Thousands of Resources, Ready to help.

 See how the MEDC and communities have come together to increase private investment, create jobs and make lasting impacts in neighborhoods across the state through these project profiles.

-The Midtown Lofts project transformed the property from a functionally obsolete building into a mixed-use historic development.
+This project transformed the historic David Whitney Building from a functionally obsolete, vacant structure into a vibrant mixed-use building.

 09 E. Kirby Lofts LLC renovated Tushiyah United Hebrew School, built in 1922 and located in Midtown Detroit into 25 market-rate housing units and a 32-parking-space gated surface lot.

 HopCat LLC fully renovated 4265 Woodward Avenue into its third Michigan brew pub.
 The 7,800-square-foot building required significant exterior masonry repair, tuck-pointing, window replacement and a new roof.

 The project adapted the building to provide for 14 residential units and surface lot parking spaces designed for Wayne State grad students or other professionals who find midtown desirable.